ETOgaosion/bamboo/README.md

 - PyTorch 1.10.0
 - etcd 2.x (2.3.6 recommended, but you cannot run it as a systemctl service, open a tmux session and run it)

+According to bisection search, Bamboo was modified from DeepSpeed v0.5.2

 Documentation has the following requirements:

 - TeX Live